HiDefTextiles/HiDefKnits/README.md

 There is even a 3D rendering of the pattern, and with a downloadable PDF instruction of your design available in several lanuages.
 Although this is similar to what HiDef Knits will provide.
-Prjónamynstur’s drawback is that it only produces fair-isle pullovers that have a circular yoke and only based on 3 body measurements (shoulder circumference, sleeve length, and length from armhole to lower edge).
+Prjónamynstur’s drawback is that it only produces fair-isle blousons that have a circular yoke and only based on 3 body measurements (shoulder circumference, sleeve length, and length from armhole to lower edge).
 However, HiDef Knits will be designed with more flexibility, and choice of